Kuo Pao Kun (1939 - 2002)

-Kuo’s plays, apart from his own Chinese and English versions, have been translated into Malay, Tamil, Hindi, Japanese, German and have been performed in many Asian countries as well as in America, Australia, Europe, Africa and the Middle East.
+Kuo’s plays, apart from his own Chinese and English versions, have been translated into Malay, Tamil, Hindi, Japanese and German, and have been performed in many Asian countries as well as in America, Australia, Europe, Africa and the Middle East.

 Honorary Positions, Fellowships and Awards

-Sasi has been invited to lecture on Theatre, Theatre Training and Education, Theatre Criticism, Aesthetics and Creativity both at home and abroad, including UNESCO’s Forum on Communication and Cultural Expression in the Dominican Republic, the International Association of Theatre Critics in Hong Kong, the Instituto De Estudos Europeus in Macau, University of Hawai’i at Manoa, Columbia University, the University of Buffalo, New York, the Shanghai Theatre Academy, the Victorian College of the Arts in Melbourne and the National School of Drama in New Delhi.
+Sasi has been invited to lecture on Theatre, Theatre Training and Education, Theatre Criticism, Aesthetics and Creativity both at home and abroad, including UNESCO’s Forum on Communication and Cultural Expression in the Dominican Republic, at the 4th World Summit on Arts & Culture in Johannesburg; the International Association of Theatre Critics in Hong Kong, the Instituto De Estudos Europeus in Macau, University of Hawai’i at Manoa, Columbia University, the University of Buffalo, New York, the Shanghai Theatre Academy, the Victorian College of the Arts in Melbourne and the National School of Drama in New Delhi.
 He has served on the Boards and Panels of several Singaporean and multinational institutions including: The Substation, National Arts Council, Singapore Art Museum, Singapore International Foundation, National Book Development Council and the Asian Arts Network.